 The maritime industry is known for being competitive, particularly around data sharing, standardization, and collaboration.
 What we all need now is a collective change of mindset – one that urges everyone to open up to new ideas and work as a community.
 Our systems need to start speaking the common language and connect to each other.
 Our goals need to be aligned to maximize the results.
 Our operational processes and technologies need to be revamped.

 To facilitate Just in Time arrivals and, in general, improve operational efficiency, the industry should be willing to cooperate and embrace the digital transformation.
 Without this mindset change, all other efforts will go in vain.

 How does PortXchange help to facilitate Just in Time arrivals?

-At PortXchange, we recognize all these barriers, and we are committed to play our role in helping the maritime industry to overcome them to become more efficient and reduce its carbon footprint.
+At PortXchange, we recognize all these barriers, and we are committed to playing our role in helping the maritime industry to overcome them to become more efficient and reduce its carbon footprint.

 PortXchange shows how much time the vessel has to reach the port of call just in time.
 If there are any planning changes on the terminal side, the agent receives a timely notification, which allows him to communicate the new ETA berth to the Capitan and adjust the vessel’s sailing speed.

 Want to see PortXchange in action?
-Book your interactive live Demo here.
+Explore the benefits of PortXchange in under 5 minutes with this interactive live Demo.